 Tools measurement and tolerances - Electronics

-Created; 05/02/2015, Changed; 27/04/2018, 27/02/2020
+Created; 05/02/2015, Changed; 04/03/2024, 11/01/2024

 Previous page; Control Loops

-It you want a good camera now pick a make and model and the next box off the shelf will be fine.
-When my Granny bought her Rolliflex in the 1940's mum tells me she made a lot of fuss to get the one demonstrated to her rather than another off the shelf.
+If you want a good camera now pick a make and model and the next box off the shelf will be fine.
+When my Granny bought her Rolliflex in the 1940s, mum tells me she made a lot of fuss to get the one demonstrated to her rather than another off the shelf.
 The point must have been significant for granny to tell mum and for mum to tell me.
-But the story is generally very true and well understood until about 1980 then anything purchased had become consistent that is any one off the shelf is the same as any other off the shelf.
+But the story is generally very true and well understood until about 1980 then anything purchased had become consistent that is anyone off the shelf is the same as any other off the shelf.
 The first Zero Defects programme was launched by the big semiconductor manufactures such as Motorola about 1980.

 St. Marys, The Castle in the Rocks, Hastings, Easter Bank Holiday, April 2015.